License GuideSOC 25-2031

 Read more

 Teaching secondary school without an active license violates state law across the country.
-Penalties vary by state but typically include civil fines and repayment of any wages earned while unlicensed.
-Repeat offenses may result in criminal charges.
-The specific consequences depend on state regulations and the circumstances of the violation.
+Penalties typically involve civil fines and having to repay any wages earned while unlicensed.
+Some states impose criminal sentences for repeat violations.
+The consequences underscore why maintaining current licensure matters for anyone in the classroom.

 Career Outlook